The government has announced further measures to support SMEs to win government business.

-1. In 2010, SMEs accounted for 50% of turnover in the UK economy but winning only around 6.5% of the value of Central Government’s procurement spend.
+1. In 2010, SMEs accounted for 50% of turnover in the UK economy but winning only around 6.5% of the value of Central government’s procurement spend.
 This is on track to double to 13.7% by the end of the financial year.
-Government spend to SMEs was tracked at £3bn in 2010 and is on track to double to £6bn by the end of 2011/12.
+Government spend to SMEs was tracked at £3 billion in 2010 and is on track to double to £6 billion by the end of 2011 to 2012.

 2. The 25% aspiration includes the spend directly with SMEs and in the supply chain.
 We will be working in all sectors to pursue the right level of supply chain participation from SMEs.
 For ICT we are confident that this can exceed 25%.

 3. The new Contracts Finder website, announced by Francis Maude in February 2011, gives businesses a single place to survey everything on offer from government and has 97,000 viewings per week.
 Of the 5,768 contracts posted to date 2,025 have been awarded to SMEs.